kumu/docs/guides/views-advanced.md

 Congrats!
 That's all there is to it.

-Don't worry if writing perspectives by hand is bit challenging at first.
+Don't worry if writing views by hand is bit challenging at first.
 You'll get the hang of it in no time and we're here to help if you have questions.

 If that was all a little too easy for you then continue reading...